bobbysaba/ou_thesis_template/README.md

-# OU School of Meteorology Thesis/Dissertation Template
+# University of Oklahoma Thesis/Dissertation Template

 This template was created and is maintained by the **University of Oklahoma School of Meteorology Student Affairs Committee**.
 Created on 3 September 2025, this template implements Graduate College requirements as of that date.
 Documented changes to the template can be found in `VERSIONS.txt`.
 For the current thesis and dissertation formatting requirements, please refer to the [OU Graduate College Thesis/Dissertation Instruction Packet](https://www.ou.edu/content/dam/gradcollege/docs/gc-thesis-dissertation-instruction-packet.pdf).